 Stay Away Order (SAO)

-A SAO is issued at the first court appearance of a domestic violence or criminal case arraignment.
+What does stay away mean?
+A stay away order is issued at the first court appearance of a domestic violence or criminal case arraignment.
 It is valid while the court has jurisdiction over the criminal domestic battery case.
 If a person is convicted of domestic battery, domestic assault or a related charge such as criminal threats or stalking, the court will have jurisdiction over the person who has suffered an arrest for domestic violence until probation has been completed.
 Probation in a domestic abuse case typically lasts three (3) years from the date of conviction.

 Temporary Restraining Order (TRO)

-A TRO is obtained upon request by a an individual who has made a domestic abuse complaint.
+What is a temporary restraining order?
+How long does a temporary restraining order last?
+A temporary restraining order is obtained upon request by a an individual who has made a domestic abuse complaint.
 It is not necessary for a domestic battery, domestic assault, criminal threats or stalking report to have been made with the police.
 However, it is common for a person who has filed a police report to also seek a TRO.
 If the person accused of domestic abuse, criminal threats or stalking had been involved in a dating relationship with the accuser at any time in the past, a Domestic Violence Restraining Order (DVRO) may be obtained.
 If the person accused of stalking had not been involved in a dating relationship at any time in the past, a Civil Harassment Order may be sought.